Konstantin Dolgan: Career

 Prior to graduating from Louisiana Tech, and while working on his dissertation, Dolgan started to consider ways he could combine his technical knowledge and entrepreneurial spirit.
 He began by assisting the University's professors with commercializing their inventions and research, and also joined the school's intellectual property committee.
-In 2013, Dolgan and Ulanova founded a student organization, the LA New Product Development Team (LA NPDT), which later evolved into their company of the same name.
+In 2013, Dolgan and Ulanova established What's Up Ruston?, an informational web resource connecting students with opportunities in the region, which was recognized by Louisiana Tech's New Venture Championship program.
+Also that year, the pair founded a student organization, the LA New Product Development Team (LA NPDT), which later evolved into their company of the same name.
 The student group focused on actualizing product prototypes based on research generated at the University.
 Dolgan advertised the idea by posting fliers around campus; within several weeks, nearly 50 students, faculty members, and alumni had joined the group.
 Further talent joined over the following months, and the group soon attracted the attention of Louisiana businesspeople within the startup community, who requested assistance in developing workable products for their concepts.
 After graduating, Dolgan and Ulanova expanded the student group into a full company, opening their first office in the Shreveport–Bossier City metropolitan area in 2016 with an initial team of 30 international developers.
 To maximize opportunities, the new company remained open to requests from a broad range of local and statewide clients, and as a result gained experience providing prototypes and design engineering for a diverse group of product types, including medical devices, consumer electronics, sex toys, and equipment for the oil and gas industry.
 One area of particular interest for the company was for research into electromagnetic shielding solutions.
 Working with a team of researchers at Louisiana Tech, Dolgan focused on the properties of graphene and developed a proprietary solution, Grapheno, which combines graphene and paint to serve as a coating.
 After receiving a research grant from Louisiana Tech, Dolgan initiated further development of Grapheno as a side project of LA NPDT, and in 2016, launched a separate company with co-founder Avery Lorenzato to produce and market the coating.
 Having founded two companies within two years, Dolgan was able to achieve his aim of combining research and entrepreneurship into ventures he could directly manage.